Digital Marketing Review Strategy

-No matter what kind of business you’re running, reviews should be a foundational part of your digital marketing strategies.
+No matter what kind of business you’re running, review marketing should be a foundational part of your digital marketing strategies.
 They influence everything from consumer buying habits to brand perception — and their influence is extremely pervasive.

 But all too often, this isn’t the case.
 Reviews also fit the consumption-media model, and just as how more people watch television shows than produce them, more people read reviews than write them.
 It can be an uphill battle to gently encourage your consumer base to leave a review, even if they’ve had a good experience.